hirandesai/whatsapp-editor/README.md

 # Whatsapp Editor
 The plugin allows user to format text online.
-The result text can be directly sent to whatsapp API which will be consistent against format.
+The result text can be directly sent to whatsapp API which will be consistent against format, or show in the browser to be sent, in text format, to the WhatsApp web.

 ## Usage
 1. Include jQuery